 I have been an IP/commercial lawyer for 25 years.
 My work covers traditional IP issues, from patent licensing, portfolio management through to global IP restructuring.

 While the subject matter of my work may range from pharma to software and FMCG to car designs much of my time is focused on the media, creative, entertainment and sports industries.

 Over the last 20 years, I have been on tour with bands (as a lawyer) and been part of the delivery team on many events.
 The projects I have worked on range from the Sydney Olympic Games and Doha Asian Games through to the Concert for Diana, Royal Ascot and London Fashion Week.

 I am qualified in England and Wales and New South Wales.

-I am currently recognised in the legal directories for my work in the areas of IP; brand management; media and entertainment; sport; and theatre.
+I have been recognised in the legal directories for my work in the areas of IP; brand management; media and entertainment; sport; and theatre.

 I am proud to lead our Media and Entertainment industry sector focus group.
 I am also a member of the Sports sector focus group and Brands and IP and Commercial legal practice groups.

 Brands and IP

 The protection, enforcement and commercialisation of intellectual property rights has been the corner stone of my practice for many years.